nextflow-io/nextflow/docs/container.rst

 .. note::
   When creating your container image to use with Nextflow make sure it includes Bash (3.x or later) and ``ps`` are installed in your image, along with other tools required for collecting metrics (See the list :ref:`here <trace-required-packages>`).
-Also, Bash should be available on the `/bin/bash` path, it should be the container entry-point.
+Also, Bash should be available on the path `/bin/bash` and it should be the container entry-point.

 .. _container-charliecloud: